-Professional Science Master’s (PSM) Program
+Professional Science Master’s (PSM) Programs

-- Mission and Overview
+Mission & Overview

 - Apply advanced statistical and geospatial analytical tools to make informed decisions.

 - Demonstrate professionalism and superior oral and written communication skills across diverse fields and cultural backgrounds.

 PSM in Urban Agriculture

 The PSM in Urban Agriculture program is an innovative graduate program that trains students to connect the dots between locally grown food, climate change, nutritional health, and economic empowerment while making urban farming a successful and sustainable business.
 The program offers students a chance to explore sustainable research techniques applied in action, whether it be at the 143-acre Firebird Research Farm in Beltsville, Maryland, our innovative urban farms in Wards 5, 7, and 8 of the District of Columbia, or the 20,000 sq. ft., food-producing green roof on the University’s Van Ness campus.
 In addition to required coursework, students can get hands-on experience through actively engaging in research projects implemented by the Center for Urban Agriculture & Gardening Education.